Comparison

 Ideogram

-• You are making logos, posters, or cover art where layout polish matters more than world knowledge.
+You are making logos, posters, or cover art where font choice and layout polish matter more than broad AI reasoning.

 Decision evidence